sirselim/methylation_EWAS_workshop/README.md

 This is a basic EWAS tutorial, introducing concepts for analysing methylation data.

+There is a webpage version of the tutorial located [here](https://sirselim.github.io/methylation_EWAS_workshop/).
+You can load this and follow along as you run through this on your computer, if you wish to copy paste code please feel free to do so.

 ## Data

 The workshop uses public Illumina 450K data from several studies (GSE40279, GSE48472, GSE41114, GSE42700, GSE46573, GSE48472, GSE50586).
 It is currently designed to investigate the methylation differences between blood (whole blood) and buccal (cheek swabs) tissues.
 It is aimed at giving a very basic overview of the structure and type of data used in EWAS as well as a few of the available tools and methods to explore this data.